arvidbjorkstrom/vagrant-appserver/README.md

 ## Usage

-Clone or fork this repo and change the settings for your site.
-The master repo is aimed at a local vagrant copy, and the [digitalocean](https://github.com/arvidbjorkstrom/vagrant-appserver/tree/digitalocean) branch is, to everyone's surprise, aimed at deployment on [Digital Ocean](https://www.digitalocean.com).
+Clone or fork this repo and change the settings to suit your site.
+The [master](https://github.com/arvidbjorkstrom/vagrant-appserver/tree/master) repo is aimed at a local vagrant copy, and the [digitalocean](https://github.com/arvidbjorkstrom/vagrant-appserver/tree/digitalocean) branch is, to everyone's surprise, aimed at deployment on [Digital Ocean](https://www.digitalocean.com).
+> A tip is to search for "domain.se" in `attributes/default.rb` and `Vagrantfile`.
+Also make sure to add ssh keys to the deploy user data bag at `data_bags/users/deploy.json`

 ## Attributes